wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/dapp-to-dapp.md

 ## reentrantInvoke

 Invokes a dApp callable function.
-The only difference from the [invoke](#invoke) function is that there is no [reentrancy restriction] (#reentrancy) of the parent dApp: any sequence of dApp invocations is allowed.
+The only difference from the [invoke](#invoke) function is that there is no [reentrancy restriction](#reentrancy) of the parent dApp: any sequence of dApp invocations is allowed.

 ```ride
 reentrantInvoke(dApp: Address|Alias, function: String, arguments: List[Any], payments: List[AttachedPayments]): Any